-Aim to be here around late afternoon (the last tasting commences at 4.30pm).
-You will enjoy an informal wine tasting of 5-7 wines.
+Aim to be here around late afternoon (the last tasting commences at 4.30 pm).
+You will enjoy an informal wine tasting of five to seven wines.
 There is no fee for tasting, however, it is encouraged to donate to their restoration programme.

 Also, make sure you have a walk around the property as you won’t find many better views of Lake Wanaka.

 That Wanaka Tree

 Saving the best for last, we are going to make our way over towards ‘That Wanaka Tree’.
 This is possibly New Zealand’s most famous tree.
 Beloved by photographers, with fans all around the world, we wanted to ensure you arrive here with time to relax before sunset (the perfect time to set up and capture that epic shot).